-ALWAYS WEAR A HELMET-IT COULD SAVE YOUR LIFE!
+ALWAYS WEAR A HELMET IT COULD SAVE YOUR LIFE!

 A properly fitting, CPSC approved, bicycle helmet should be worn at all times when riding your bicycle.
-In addition, if you are carrying a passenger (only use an approved child safety seat), and remember, the passenger must also be wearing a helmet
+In addition, if you are carrying a passenger in a child safety seat, they must also be wearing a helmet.